pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-model-selection.myst.md

 ```

 ## Introduction
-A fairly minimal reproducible example of Model Selection using WAIC, and LOO as currently implemented in PyMC3.
+A fairly minimal reproducible example of Model Selection using WAIC, and LOO as currently implemented in PyMC.

 This example creates two toy datasets under linear and quadratic models, and then tests the fit of a range of polynomial linear models upon those datasets by using Widely Applicable Information Criterion (WAIC), and leave-one-out (LOO) cross-validation using Pareto-smoothed importance sampling (PSIS).